0161 795 3377 / 0203 950 7188

 We take reasonable steps to protect your personal data from loss or destruction.
 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your personal data transmitted to our Website; any transmission is at your own risk.
-Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorised access.
+Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorized access.

 Under the GDPR, you have various rights with respect to our use of your personal data: